Neuropharmacology: Behavioral neuropharmacology

 One form of behavioral neuropharmacology focuses on the study of drug dependence and how drug addiction affects the human mind.
 Most research has shown that the major part of the brain that reinforces addiction through neurochemical reward is the nucleus accumbens.
 The image to the right shows how dopamine is projected into this area.
 Long-term excessive alcohol use can cause dependence and addiction.
-How this addiction occurs is described below.

 Ethanol

 Alcohol's rewarding and reinforcing (i.e., addictive) properties are mediated through its effects on dopamine neurons in the mesolimbic reward pathway, which connects the ventral tegmental area to the nucleus accumbens (NAcc).
 One of alcohol's primary effects is the allosteric inhibition of NMDA receptors and facilitation of GABA_{A} receptors (e.g., enhanced GABA_{A} receptor-mediated chloride flux through allosteric regulation of the receptor).
 At high doses, ethanol inhibits most ligand gated ion channels and voltage gated ion channels in neurons as well.
 Alcohol inhibits sodium–potassium pumps in the cerebellum and this is likely how it impairs cerebellar computation and body co-ordination.

 With acute alcohol consumption, dopamine is released in the synapses of the mesolimbic pathway, in turn heightening activation of postsynaptic D1 receptors.
 The activation of these receptors triggers postsynaptic internal signaling events through protein kinase A which ultimately phosphorylate cAMP response element binding protein (CREB), inducing CREB-mediated changes in gene expression.

 With chronic alcohol intake, consumption of ethanol similarly induces CREB phosphorylation through the D1 receptor pathway, but it also alters NMDA receptor function through phosphorylation mechanisms; an adaptive downregulation of the D1 receptor pathway and CREB function occurs as well.
 Chronic consumption is also associated with an effect on CREB phosphorylation and function via postsynaptic NMDA receptor signaling cascades through a MAPK/ERK pathway and CAMK-mediated pathway.
 These modifications to CREB function in the mesolimbic pathway induce expression (i.e., increase gene expression) of ΔFosB in the NAcc, where ΔFosB is the "master control protein" that, when overexpressed in the NAcc, is necessary and sufficient for the development and maintenance of an addictive state (i.e., its overexpression in the nucleus accumbens produces and then directly modulates compulsive alcohol consumption).